Abzraja/sql-challenge/README.md

 ## Data Analysis <a id="data-analysis"></a>

-I was given a list of 8 queries to run on the database and had to write the query code to return the information required.
+I was given a list of 8 set of information required and to had to create SQL Queries to run on the database to return the information required.

 Each query, code and output is shown below: